BFCE/Brawlhalla-health-hud-V2/README.md

 # Brawlhalla Health HUD v2.0

-## Use Java 8 or older for optimal experience
+## Use Java 8 or older for optimal experience (newer versions still work but slower)

 This is an open-source Java application that can overlay the health of your opponents onto your screen.
 Since dll injection in Java isn't really a thing, it achieves this by making itself an "always on top" window, and tricking windows into thinking a fullscreen application is on the top.